akashpatel2699/IT490-Project/README.md

 docker-compose -d up
 ```
 8. To check the running application, enter `http://localhost:3000` in your web browser
+9. To make sure that messaging service is up and running as expected check following steps to do that:
+    * Open up browser and type http://localhost:15672 to open RabbitMQ management console
+    * Enter your username and password as defined in step 5
+    * Now click on Queues tab
+    * If your service is working as expected then you should be able to see your queue being created there on that page.
+    * If created then click on that queue to enter for information such as how many messages, metrics, get and publish message and so on.
-9. To stop the serivces or containers, type `docker-compose stop` and this will stop services started by the *docker-compose* command
+10. To stop the serivces or containers, type `docker-compose stop` and this will stop services started by the *docker-compose* command

 ---